 Written For ParentCircle Website new design update

-While the importance of play in a child's development is well-known, the value of unstructured or free play is often underestimated.
-Here's why and how you must encourage your child for free play.
+While the importance of play in a child’s development is well known, the value of unstructured or free play is often underestimated.
+Here’s why and how you must encourage your child to engage in free play

 What Vinay and his friends engage in is an example of unstructured or free outdoor play.
-Children can also engage in free play indoors stacking up cushions to build a cozy home in the corner of the living room, using blocks to create whatever you want, make-believe games of being a pilot or firefighter, or toddlers playing with soft toys and Dinky cars.
+Children can also engage in free play indoors—stacking up cushions to build a cozy home in the corner of the living room, using blocks to create whatever they want, make-believe games of being a pilot or firefighter or playing with soft toys and Dinky cars.

-The term play covers a large variety of activities that children (and adults) engage in for the enjoyment they get, without thinking much about the end result.
-But play is important work for kids, it is crucial for their intellectual, emotional, social, and motor development.
+The term “play” covers a large variety of activities that children (and adults) engage in for the enjoyment they get, without thinking much about the end result.
+But play is important work for kids, as it’s crucial for their intellectual, emotional, social, and motor development.

 Unstructured play is a spontaneous, creative, child-driven, and open-ended activity.
 If at all there are rules, they are simple and improvised.
-There is no strategy or specific learning objective.
+There’s no strategy or specific learning objective.
 These days, the play has become more adult-directed and structured.
-Organized sports, such as cricket or football, and board games or card games, are examples of structured play.
+Organized sports, such as cricket or football, and board games or card games are examples of structured play.

-The book, A Playworkers Taxonomy of Play Types, authored by B. Hughes (2002), identifies 16 different types of play.
+In his book, A Playworker’s Taxonomy of Play Types, play expert Bob Hughes identified 16 types of play.
 Given below are a few of them and how they involve unstructured activities:

-In contrast, says the report, when play is controlled by adults, children have to follow adult rules and concerns (like winning) and lose some of the benefits play offers, particularly in the realms of developing creativity, leadership, and group skills.
+In contrast, says the article, when play is controlled by adults, children have to follow adult rules and concerns (like winning) and “lose some of the benefits play offers them, particularly in developing creativity, leadership, and group skills.”